 Time of Day Responsibilities Morning/ Afternoon During the initial team meeting, your responsibilities are to: Review visit plan.
 Provide initial reports and/or worksheets required by your commission.
 Note: Your team chair may request these prior to the visit.
 Discuss pre-visit assessment.
 Review criteria, policy, and procedure changes.
-You will also visit the program to: Evaluate course materials (syllabi, texts, graded student work, etc.).
+You will also visit the program to:

+Time of Day Responsibilities Evaluate course materials (syllabi, content documentation, graded student work, etc.).
 Evaluate assessment materials (results and analysis from surveys, etc.).
 Conduct other visits (labs, etc.) as needed.
 Evening During the team meeting, your responsibilities are to: Identify all potential Deficiencies, Weaknesses, and Concerns.
 Work as a team to come to consensus and to ensure consistency about findings among programs.